Au.D. Admissions

 Our Admissions Committee will begin reviewing applications shortly after the deadline.

-After reviewing all applications, the Admissions Committee will invite selected applicants to an on-campus interview before they make admissions decisions.
+After reviewing all applications, the Admissions Committee will invite selected applicants to a virtual interview before they make admissions decisions.
 These interviews typically take place from late January through early February.
 The interview is an opportunity for applicants to share their experiences, discuss future goals, and add a personal touch to their application.

 Decisions and Entrance Requirements